ewired/gjs-guide/docs/extensions/upgrading/gnome-shell-40.md

 ### Importing namespace only when exist

-We have some new namespaces on GNOME Shell 40 ui and some namesapces have been removed.
+We have some new namespaces on GNOME Shell 40 ui and some namespaces have been removed.
 If you only want to import when the namespace exist, you can use *try* and *catch* block:

 ```js
 try {